Insects Invading Your Home?

 The Good News

 None of these cold-weather invaders will eat your food, bite, sting, spread diseases to people or pets, infest stored foods, eat fabrics or paper, destroy wood, or cause any kind of structural damage.
-(Note: The one exception is the Asian lady beetle, which is capable of biting, but does not typically do so unprovoked.)
+(Note: The one exception is the Asian lady beetle, which is capable of biting.)
 What’s more, they won’t mate, lay eggs, and reproduce within your walls or inside your home.
 They live off their stored bodyfat until spring.

 However, when swatted or squashed, stinkbugs, as the name suggests, emit a foul odor emitted by the scent glands when the insect is disturbed.
 When stressed or dying, a mass of Asian lady beetles may also smell bad and release a yellow fluid that can stain fabrics.
 Also, the feces of any large mass of insects may help trigger allergies in some people.